DavideRigo/DavideRigo.github.io/_pages/about.md

 I am an applied economist, interested in technological change, innovation and international economics with a focus on the role of firms.

-**Research.** I investigate how digital technologies and flexible work arrangements are transforming labour markets, firms and the economy.
-My work also examines how international trade agreements shape firms' internationalisation strategies and contribute to economic welfare.
+**Research.** I examine how digital technologies and remote/hybrid work arrangements are transforming labour markets, firms and the wider economy.
+My work also investigates how innovation and digitalisation shape inequalities across firms and places.
+I also study how international trade agreements shape firms’ internationalisation strategies and contribute to economic welfare.
 My research combines large-scale administrative data, covering the entire population of firms and workers, and unstructured big data sources - such as LinkedIn and job postings.

 **Impact.** To support my research, I have successfully secured over £235,000 in funding as principal investigator from UK institutions, including the Leverhulme Trust, British Academy, STICERD and LSE.
 I presented my research to leading UK policy institutions, including the [House of Lords](https://parliamentlive.tv/event/index/156a0122-6fe8-4df4-8984-f50b6a069259) and the [Department for Business and Trade](https://www.gov.uk/government/organisations/department-for-business-and-trade/about).
 I also collaborated with the Organisation for Economic Co-operation and Development (OECD), the World Bank Group and the United Nations Conference on Trade and Development (UNCTAD).